Top automation industry trends that original equipment manufacturers need to know

 - Longevity of warehouse robots

-Trend 1: Labor shortages leading to big growth opportunities in the warehouse automation market
+Trend 1: Labor shortages continue to drive growth in the warehouse automation market

-This greater return puts your market in prime position to grow dramatically over the coming years.
-In order to achieve that growth, you must be able to properly scale your output to meet your customers’ demands.
-Scalability presents its own challenges, but support is available through outsourcing opportunities with companies that specialize in these highly mechanical products.
+This greater return puts your market in a prime position to grow dramatically over the coming years.
+To achieve that growth, you must be able to properly scale your output to meet your customers’ demands.
+Scalability presents its challenges, but support is available through outsourcing opportunities with companies that specialize in these highly mechanical products.

-Trend 3: More robots and a greater mix of warehouse automation technologies
+Trend 4: A greater need for IoT and a wider mix of warehouse automation technologies

 With the increase in opportunities, a variety of technologies have been developed to complete customer projects, including: